 Glenn Close was a last-minute casting decision to play Vice President Kathryn Bennett.
 Close wore a wig from her own collection during shooting, because her haircut at the time was too short for the role.
 She only made one objection about her character in the original script: "They had written a scene of her breaking down and crying.
 And I said, 'I will not do that.'
 Because I thought we'd be doing women a disfavor if we had that cliché moment where she breaks down."

-The football game that the presidential staff taped for President Marshall is actually the September 12, 1992 game between Michigan and Notre Dame in South Bend.
+The football game that the Presidential staff taped for President Marshall, is actually the September 12, 1992 game between Michigan and Notre Dame in South Bend.
 The game was not a 14-13 win for Michigan, but a rare 17-17 tie.
 Prominent Michigan players found in the video footage include then-future pros Elvis Grbac and Ty Law.

 When a dummy was put on the cable, the 747's bow wave blew off its coat and tie.
-Rather than put the plane's engines at risk, the filmmakers decided to use special effects for all shots of the people on the cable.
+Rather than put the plane's engines at risk, the filmmakers decided to use visual effects for all shots of the people on the cable.

 Scenes depicting the interior of Radek's Palace were filmed inside the Cuyahoga County Courthouse in Cleveland, Ohio.
 The U.S. team runs down the stairs in front of the statue, all in the Courthouse lobby.
 There is also a scene in a narrow hallway that was filmed in the Courthouse Law Library.